 Which between Dreamhost Hostgator offers more value for your money?

-Let's weigh what Dreamhost vs Hostgator subscription plans are.
+Let's weigh what Dreamhost vs Hostgator subscription plans are in more detail.

 Under basic Shared hosting, users can choose between two plans: Shared Starter at $2.59 monthly and Unlimited at $4.95 a month.
 While the packages share the bulk of the features, the former doesn’t have free email.